Complex multiplication and Brauer groups of K3 surfaces: The main theorem of complex multiplication

-In his paper \cite{rizov}, Rizov proves an analogue of the main theorem of complex multiplication for abelian varieties, in the $K3$ case.
-As a matter of fact, it is a formal consequence of the fact (also proved by Rizov) that the moduli stack of polarized $K3$ surfaces over $\Q$ is related to the canonical model of the $K3$ Shimura variety via an \'{e}tale morphism$/ \Q$ (the period morphism).
-As pointed out by Madapusi Pera in \cite{MadapusiPera2015} , Rizov's theorem could also be proved using the theory of motives for absolute Hodge cycles, see \textit{loc. cit.} Corollary 4.4.
-Before stating Rizov's theorem, we have to recall some definitions (following Rizov's and Milne \cite{milne} notations). \\ Let $K$ be a number field and let $K^{ab}$ be its maximal abelian extension.
-Class field theory provides us with a description of $\Gal(K^{ab}/K)$ by the reciprocity map, which is a surjective, continuous morphism whose kernel contains $K^{\times}$.
-The Artin map is defined to be the opposite of $\rec_{K}$, i.e. If $K$ is a CM field, then the reciprocity map factors through the quotient $\A^{\times}_K \twoheadrightarrow \A^{\times}_{K,f}.$\\ Let $V$ be a finite dimensional $\Q$-vector space and let $h \colon \DT \rightarrow \GL(V)_{\R}$ be a rational Hodge structure.
-Suppose that there exists a torus $T \subset \GL(V)$ defined over $\Q$ such that the morphism $h$ factors through $T_{\R}$: then the same holds for the cocharacter $\mu \colon \mathbb{G}_{m}(\C) \rightarrow \GL(V)(\C)$ - hence $\mu$ can be defined over $\overline{\Q}$.
-Its field of definition is called the reflex field of the Hodge structure $h$, and is denoted by $E(h)$.
-Composing $\mu \colon \mathbb{G}_{m,E(h)} \rightarrow T_{E(h)}$ with the norm morphism, we obtain a map and we define $r_{h} \colon \A^{\times}_{E(h)} \rightarrow T(\A_{f})$ as the composition In our case, we have \begin{prop} After naturally identifying $\MT(X)$ with the norm-1 torus $\U_E \subset E$ inside the reflex field $E$, we have that the reciprocity map corresponds to \end{prop}
+In his paper \cite{2005math......8018R}, Rizov proves an analogue of the main theorem of complex multiplication $K3$ surfaces.
+As a matter of fact, the theorem is a formal consequence of the fact (also proved by Rizov) that the moduli stack of polarized$K3$ surfaces over $\Q$ is related to the canonical model of the $K3$ Shimura variety via an \'{e}tale morphism defined over $ \Q$ (the period morphism).
+As pointed out by Madapusi Pera in \cite{MR3370622}, Rizov's theorem could also be proved using the theory of motives for absolute Hodge cycles, see \textit{loc. cit.} Corollary 4.4.
+In this section we follow the notations of Rizov's and of Milne's article `Introduction on Shimura varieties' (appearing in \cite{Arthur2005HarmonicAT}).